 Workers’ comp insurance is a type of no-fault insurance for on-the-job injuries that makes it easier for injured workers to get immediate benefits during recovery, without having to prove their employer was negligent.

 Equally important, workers’ comp covers a portion of the injured worker’s wages until the person can return to work.
 If a worker suffers a disability, they may get a lump-sum payout.
 Here are 12 tips to maximize a workers’ comp settlement.

 If a worker suffers a fatal work-related injury or illness, death benefits will be paid to the family.

-What Workers’ Compensation Insurance Covers
+What Workers’ Compensation Does and Doesn’t Cover

 Your employer’s workers’ comp insurance covers expenses directly related to a workplace injury, including medical treatment and rehabilitation, partial wage replacement, and occasionally, vocational training.